Solo Travel in Sri Lanka

 Getting Around Sri Lanka

-Driving around Sri Lanka is not for the faint hearted with constant honking and overtaking.
-It is best to use a recommended travel agency that can arrange a driver and a car for you if you want to travel around the country.
-Although this may seem excessive, it is by far the easiest way to navigate the sights and to learn about the country.
+How to travel around Sri Lanka by car – Driving around Sri Lanka is not for the faint hearted with constant honking and overtaking.
+It is best to use a recommended travel agency that can arrange a Sri Lanka driver and a private car for you if you want to travel around the country.
+Hiring a driver in Sri Lanka may seem excessive, but it is by far the easiest way to navigate the sights and to learn about the country.

-If however, you are going to one area, say the beach at Welligama or Unawatuna or concentrating your visit around the beaches and Galle Fort area, it is easy to hop from one area to another without the use of a driver.
-If you are have limited time, the best way to get around Sri Lanka is by hiring a driver.
-Servantrip offer a private vehicle and driver if you prefer to hire one.
+If however, you are going to one of the areas in Sri Lanka, say the beach at Welligama or Unawatuna or concentrating your visit around the beaches and Galle Fort area, it is easy to hop from one area to another without the use of a driver.
+If you do need a taxi service in Sri Lanka when you are travelling alone in Sri Lanka, Broom Broom Taxi Sri Lanka is a trusted taxi service.